Yandy Díaz Player Props: Rays vs. Orioles

 Yandy Díaz At The Plate

-- In 36.1% of his games this year, Diaz has picked up at least one RBI.
-In eight of those games (13.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Diaz has an RBI in 23 of 62 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.